 So, by using filters are people having a consultation with their phone before they seek a real surgeon?

 So what’s the appeal of filters?
-They make your skin bright and smooth, and acne?
-Never heard of it.
+They make your skin bright and smooth.
+As for acne – never heard of it.
 Not to mention, they make your facial structure more defined, your lips more plumped, and eyes larger and brighter.
 OK they sound a bit fab and yes filters make you look amazing but they’re also not real!

 We are a social media generation and sadly this means that we have become obsessed with physical appearances and perfection, evident from the Oxford dictionary choosing the word ‘selfie’ as word of the year in 2013 and the rise of makeup techniques like contouring.